How to Become a Clinic Client

 We encourage any Philadelphia-area for-profit or non-profit organization in need of legal counsel related to starting or operating their business to apply.
-We select clients based on a variety of factors including whether the prospective client has access to the traditional marketplace for legal services.
+We select clients based on a variety of factors including whether the prospective client has access to the traditional marketplace for legal services, their potential impact on society or communities, and the timing of their needs.
 Generally, the Clinic’s services are best suited to clients who have spent time developing a business plan for their venture and have clear ideas about their goals for the venture and their plans for achieving them.

 How do I become a client?